 Clay real estate is some of the most expensive in Alabama, although Clay house values don't compare to the most expensive real estate in the U.S.

-Clay is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Clay is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Clay is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Clay who work in office and administrative support (20.22%), sales jobs (14.08%), and management occupations (9.18%).
+There are especially a lot of people living in Clay who work in office and administrative support (15.72%), sales jobs (10.62%), and management occupations (9.50%).

-Clay is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Clay does not have a public transit system used by locals to get to and from work.

-Clay is a very ethnically-diverse city.
+Clay is an extremely ethnically-diverse city.
 The people who call Clay home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clay residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Clay include Irish, German, Scottish, and Italian.
+Important ancestries of people in Clay include Irish, African, German, English, and Italian.

 The most common language spoken in Clay is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Italian and Chinese.